 The control register is used to select the analog input channel, analog input configuration, reference, coding, and power mode.
 The control register is a write-only, 12-bit register.
-Data loaded on the DIN line corresponds to the AD7322 configuration for the next conversion.
-Data should be loaded into the control register after the range register has been initialized.
+Data loaded on the DIN line corresponds to the AD7324 configuration for the next conversion.
+If the sequence register is being used, data should be loaded into the control register after the range register and the sequence register have been initialized.
 The bit functions of the control register are shown in Table 9 (the power-up status of all bits is 0).